dominicgaliano/time-app/README.md

 ## Features

+- Allows user to select any valid [IANA timezones](https://www.iana.org/time-zones)
 - Fully accessible using keyboard, mouse, or touch.
-- Allows user to select any valid [IANA timezones](https://www.iana.org/time-zones)
+- Responsive layout using flexbox and auto margin.
+- Supports all devices with width >320px (>98.5% of global users).
+- Supports both light and dark themes based on browser settings.
+- Clock and modal are fully accessible.

 See the [open issues](https://github.com/dominicgaliano/time-app/issues) for a full list of proposed features (and known issues).